Creating data driven experiences with Adobe Commerce

 Data plays a huge role in understanding what customers want and delivers insight into how best to deliver it.
 But with customers demanding more, data-driven marketing is only going so far.
 Moving towards data-driven experiences is an approach that can deliver a greater level of engagement for your customers, and attract more people to your business.

 Our friends at Adobe Commerce recently ran a webinar on this topic.
-This session was led by Michael Bregman, Accenture’s global lead for customer marketing and sales analytics, and also the Adobe Ecosystem partner lead.
 Our latest blog provides some shared insights on how best to move towards data-driven experiences.

 2020 saw a 35% increase in customers making at least half of their purchases online.
 Though undoubtedly accelerated by the COVID-19 pandemic, this is a substantial shift towards online retail.

 Though increased digital spending may be new to some customers, most are not just shopping online blindly.
 91% of consumers are more likely to shop with brands who recognize, remember and provide relevant offers and recommendations based on their interests.

 Already, results are being seen for businesses who adapt to these changes.
 Revenue growth of 56% has been reported for retailers who monetize insight through a deeper understanding of what customers want and need.